Linux Professional Institute Learning Logo.

 Specific Attributes

-Other attributes are specific to each HTML element.
-For example, the src attribute of an HTML <img> element specifies the URL of an image.
+element specifies the URL of an image.
 There are many more specific attributes, which will be covered in the following lessons.

 Document Header

-The document header defines meta information regarding the page and is described by the <head> element.
+element.
 By default, the information within the document header is not rendered by the web browser.
-While it is possible to use the <head> element to contain HTML elements that could be displayed on the page, doing so is not recommended.
+While it is possible to use the <head>

 Title

-The document title is specified using the <title> element.
-The title defined between the tags appears in the web bowser title bar and is the suggested name for the bookmark when you try to bookmark the page.
+element.
+The title defined between the tags appears in the web browser title bar and is the suggested name for the bookmark when you try to bookmark the page.
 It is also displayed in search engine results as the title of the page.

 An example of this element is the following: